coleifer/peewee/docs/new/querying.rst

 Multiple window definitions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In the previous example, we saw how to declare a :py:class:`Window` definition and re-use it for multiple different aggregations.
+In the previous example, we saw how to declare a :class:`Window` definition and re-use it for multiple different aggregations.
 You can include as many window definitions as you need in your queries, but it is necessary to ensure each window has a unique alias: